HillaryDanan/abstraction-intelligence/README.md

 Conditions affecting prefrontal function (frontal lobe damage, ADHD, schizophrenia) should show specific Stage 4 impairments (confident errors, poor novelty detection) while preserving Stages 1–3.
 Preliminary evidence supports this pattern (Shallice & Burgess, 1991; Lysaker et al., 2005).

+**ASD as a case study:** The neural evidence from Danan (2021) suggests ASD involves atypical Stage 4 with preserved Stages 1–3—concrete/perceptual processing compensates when self-referential abstract networks should be engaged.
+APH predicts that ASD should show the *pattern-matching failure signature* (confident errors rather than calibrated uncertainty) specifically on novel abstract social tasks.
+This prediction is testable and, to our knowledge, has not been examined through this lens.
+See [Paper 25](papers/mechanistic_inversion.md).

 -----

 ## Framework Status Summary